-This task force will gather and integrate feedback from the participating members about the need and technical feasibility of the requirements, focusing on specific use cases in India for Indian languages, and will report the results of its activities as a group back to the Internationalization Core Working Group, as well as to other relevant groups and to the W3C membership and community.
+This task force will report the results of its activities back to the Internationalization Core Working Group, as well as to other relevant groups and to the W3C membership and community at large.

 Minutes of meetings will be published on the public-i18n-indic mailing list.

 Currently the group is focused on the following document:

 Where resources are available, the group also intends to review draft specifications produced by other related working groups and gather comments and questions, collect information about specific use cases in India, and report the results back to the Internationalization Working Group, and other relevant groups.

 For more information, see the group charter.

-The work will be conducted in English.
-The task force will initially focus on the following languages: Hindi, Marathi, Punjabi , Bengali, Telugu.
+The work is conducted in English.
+The task force is initially focusing on Hindi.
+Later versions of the document will address Marathi, Punjabi, Bengali, and Telugu.
 Additional languages will be included based on the availability of linguistic and typographic experts.

 A key output of the task force will be an English document (a Working Group Note) describing requirements for Indic Layout, and published by the W3C Internationalization Working Group.
 The description will not be on a technology-specific level.
-It is assumed that W3C working groups will decide how (and if) to implement the requirements in their specifications, but the group may produce a 'gap' document that points to features that are not supported by a particular technology, and prioritises requirements that need to be addressed.
+It is assumed that W3C working groups will decide how (and if) to implement the requirements in their specifications, but the group may produce a separate 'gap' document that points to features that are not supported by a particular technology, and prioritises requirements that need to be addressed.

 Staff contact: Richard Ishida (email@example.com)